Dan 07963 852 547

 Hand/face protection – we shall be providing gloves for when using the resin.
 If you would like to

 bring along your own work gloves then please do so.
-We don’t supply face masks so please bring
+Feel free to bring

-your own if you feel you would want to wear one for sanding.
+your own dust mask if you feel you would want to wear one for sanding, however we do supply basic dust masks.

 BUILDING WITH CHILDREN